GenesysGo/docs-shadow-cloud/operate/install.md

 }
 ```

-Restart the `logrotate` service with `sudo systemctl restart logrotate` and then verify that the `wield.conf` configuration is working correctly with `sudo logrotate -d /etc/logrotate.d/wield.conf` to check for any errors.
+Restart the `logrotate` service with `sudo systemctl restart logrotate` and then verify that the `shdw-node.conf` configuration is working correctly with `sudo logrotate -d /etc/logrotate.d/shdw-node.conf` to check for any errors.

 You may also wish to ensure that your `syslog` log file is set up to rotate properly by running `sudo logrotate -d /etc/logrotate.d/rsyslog` and checking for and correcting any errors.
 As an example, the configuration we have had to use for `/etc/logrotate.d/rsyslog` is as follows: